What they do

 Education and training

-To become an electorate officer you usually need to complete a degree majoring in a relevant area such as politics, international relations or law.
+To become an electorate officer, you usually need to study a degree majoring in a relevant area such as politics, international relations, communications or law.
 An understanding and interest in the Australian political system will be useful if you are considering this occupation.

 All universities in Western Australia offer relevant courses.
 Contact the universities you are interested in for more information.